 We want our valued customers informed about their water utility.
-If you want to learn more, please attend any of our quarterly Catawba River Water Supply Project Board Meetings.
-Please check our website at (https://crwtp.org.) frequently to see when the next meeting is scheduled or contact Randy Hawkins, CASP at (803) 286-5957 for more information regarding meeting schedules.
+If you want to learn more, please attend our Catawba River Water Supply Project Board Meetings.
+Please check our website at https://crwsp- my.sharepoint.com/:b:/g/personal/jwallace crwtp org/Efjzt90vby1EtAceHSj789gBm91OSgkDK4MZ8TSVhOEWoA?e=Cgq oKq frequently to see when the next meeting is scheduled or contact Randy Hawkins, CASP at (803) 205-0041 for more information regarding meeting schedules.